imoneoi/openchat/README.md

 ^: Zephyr-β often fails to follow few-shot CoT instructions, likely because it was aligned with only chat data but not trained on few-shot data.

-**: Open-source SOTA results are taken from reported results in instruction-tuned model papers and official repositories.
+**: Mistral and Open-source SOTA results are taken from reported results in instruction-tuned model papers and official repositories.

-***: All zero-shot benchmarks follow the same setting as in the AGIEval paper and Orca paper.
+All models are evaluated in chat mode (e.g. with the respective conversation template applied).
+All zero-shot benchmarks follow the same setting as in the AGIEval paper and Orca paper.
 CoT tasks use the same configuration as Chain-of-Thought Hub, HumanEval is evaluated with EvalPlus, and MT-bench is run using FastChat.
 To reproduce our results, follow the instructions below.

 <details>
   <summary>Reproducing benchmark results (click to expand)</summary>